eastmaels/steemblog.github.io/_posts/account/deanliu/2017-03-20_i-just-saw-a-sell-order-of-99-147-steems-15-9-bitcoins-got-gulped-in-split-seconds.md

 - - -

-This page is synchronized from the post: [I Just Saw a Sell Order of 99,147 Steems, 15.9 Bitcoins, Got Gulped in Split Seconds](https://steemit.com/@deanliu/i-just-saw-a-sell-order-of-99-147-steems-15-9-bitcoins-got-gulped-in-split-seconds)
+This page is synchronized from the post: ['I Just Saw a Sell Order of 99,147 Steems, 15.9 Bitcoins, Got Gulped in Split Seconds'](https://steemit.com/@deanliu/i-just-saw-a-sell-order-of-99-147-steems-15-9-bitcoins-got-gulped-in-split-seconds)